-Scientists have found property developer’s complete lack of formal education – not the unbridled, narcissistic greed of this handful of real-life Scrooge McDucks – is to blame for the thousands of ill-conceived property developments cropping up around Australia.
+A recent study has found that property developer’s complete lack of formal education – not unbridled, narcissistic greed – is to blame for the thousands of ill-conceived property developments cropping up around Australia.

 All of the construction overlords failed to distinguish between:

 “You’re a colossal waste of space.”

 Instead, five assumed the test was a “The Price is Right” style game show, shouting random pre-sale numbers and investment figures until researchers pacified them with promises of receiving an elite “#success” pocket square upon test completion.

 The sixth developer nursed a massive erection throughout the study, frequently moaning as he asked researchers to repeat words like “initial financial outlay” and “zoning approval” over and over again.

 All test subjects then proceeded to ask researchers if they’d “like a line”.

 The upper-class grammatical crisis is not limited to the white shoe brigade either, with leaders of other major industries equally affected.